swcarpentry/DEPRECATED-boot-camps/python-programming/3_Functions_and_Modules.md

 ##Importing Python modules

 First, let's save our function in a file named "namehandler.py" (deleting the last 5 lines - beginning from b='Thomas Mann').
-Now, we can import
+Now, we can import our function from our own module:

 ```python
   from namehandler import get_initials